A-Evan-S/a-evan-s.github.io/site/pages/posts/test_post_long.md

 ---
-title: A very long post, both in title and in content to test what should be done in, quite frankly, ridiculous cases such as this
+title: A very long test post, both in title and in content to test what should be done in, quite frankly, ridiculous cases such as this
 date: 2025-12-08
 summary: A very long post to test how the site handles overly long content
 ---